plynoi/typescript-learning-fetch-webpack/README.md

 The Node.js **native** [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is now available as experimental feature in [Node v17.5](https://nodejs.org/en/blog/release/v17.5.0/) (**As of Apr 2022**).
 Developers do not need to install extra fetch packages anymore.
 Frontend Developers will be familiar with the HTTP code in Node.

-To test this built-in API, you can run the native Fetch code with the ```--experimental-fetch``` when you run the Node application as follow:
+To run this built-in API, you can run the native Fetch code with the ```--experimental-fetch``` argument with Node.js 17.5.0 or just a node command with Node.js 18.0.0 when you run the Node application as follow:

 ```
+$> node app.js //node 18.0.0
-$> node --experimental-fetch app.js
+$> node --experimental-fetch app.js //node 17.5.0
 ```

 Since it is still an experimental feature, so it is advisable to test it in a controlled environment such as Docker.
 This helps to avoid mess-up your local environment.

+This example project is focusing on Node version 18.6.0.

 **Note**: This native Fetch API will *be enabled by default in [Node version 18](https://sdtimes.com/softwaredev/node-js-18-available-with-fetch-api-enabled-by-default)*.